garethrowell/HTLN-Data-Package/README.md

 # HTLN-Data-Package
 ----------------
-Contains project notes and miscellaneous code for creating NPS HTLN data package components.
+Contains files and scripts for creating NPS HTLN data package components.
 The main areas are metadata (EML) and data validation including exploratory data analyses / data summary / certification documents for dataset publishing.
 The working example is the HTLN breeding bird protocol and database.
 The directory ./src is my file dumping ground.
 Files stored in other directories are functioning executable scripts.
 Thanks for reading!

 Background info on HTLN breeding bird monitoring project is here: